getfem/getfem/doc/sphinx/source/biblio.rst

 ..
 [HA-HA2004] A Hansbo, P Hansbo,
    *A finite element method for the simulation of strong and weak discontinuities in solid mechanics*, Computer methods in applied mechanics and engineering 193 (33-35), 3523-3540, 2004.

 ..
+[HA-RE2009] J. Haslinger, Y. Renard,
+   *A new fictitious domain approach inspired by the extended finite element method*, Siam J. on Numer.
+Anal., 47(2):1474-1499, 2009.

+..
 [HI-RE2010] Hild P., Renard Y.
    *Stabilized lagrange multiplier method for the finite element approximation of contact problems in elastostatics.* Numer.
 Math.
 15:1, 101--129, 2010.